 NOTE: A removable plug connector is provided with the control to make thermostat wire connections.
 This plug may be removed, wire connections made to the plug, and replaced.
-It is strongly recommended that multiple wires into a single terminal be twisted together prior to inserting into the plug connector.
+It is STRONGLY recommended that you do not connect multiple wires into a single terminal.
+Wire nuts are recommended to ensure one 18 AWG wire is used for each terminal.
 Failure to do so may result in intermittent operation.